What We Do

-> A native New Yorker and Skidmore College graduate, Mike lives in New York City with his Southern-transplant wife, and has proudly seen a concert in all five boroughs (including Staten Island).
+A native New Yorker and Skidmore College graduate, Mike lives in New York City with his Southern-transplant wife and son, and has proudly seen a concert in all five boroughs (including Staten Island).
 You can follow him on Twitter at @greenhauseffect and Instagram at @greenhauseffect3

 Jeremiah Lockwood’s music career began with over a decade of apprenticeship to the legendary Piedmont Blues musician Carolina Slim, playing in the subways of New York City.
 He also trained under his grandfather Cantor Jacob Konigsberg and performed in his choir.
 Jeremiah’s band The Sway Machinery seeks inspiration from diverse realms of experience related to the cultural geography of New York City.
 The Sway Machinery has played around the world, including stints at legendary music festivals like Montreal Jazz, Roskilde, and perhaps most notably, Festival au Desert in Timbuktu, Mali.
 In addition to leading The Sway Machinery, Jeremiah toured for years as guitarist in the popular world-beat band Balkan Beat Box and has scored numerous film and video projects.